pageon/stitcher-core/README.md

 # Stitcher

-A static site generator with PHP and Smarty, with a focus on high performance.
+A static site generator for PHP and Smarty, with a focus on high performance.

 ## What is it?